uncojohnco/sandbox--USD/README.md

 Evening
  - Attempted to Install Maya 2017 again with sucess!
- - Now looking at building Maya_USD plugin
+ - Now looking at building Maya_USD plugin...